canonical/ubuntu-core-docs/docs/en/guides/build-device/image-building.md

 *   `timestamp` is a valid timestamp you need to generate using the `date -Iseconds --utc` command.
 The timestamp must be later than when the key that signs the model was registered.
 *   `required-snaps`: you can optionally add a list of required snaps that will be unremovable and will be downloaded from the store or locally if they exist in the current directory

-To alternatively build an Ubuntu Core 16 image, replace the `build`, `gadget` and `kernel` lines with the following:
+To alternatively build an Ubuntu Core 16 image, replace the `base`, `gadget` and `kernel` lines with the following:

 ```json
   "gadget": "pi3",
   "kernel": "pi2-kernel",
 ```

 **Note**: There are additional requirements when the image targets a Brand Store.
-Use your Brand SSO Account's account-id in the the `authority-id` and `brand-id` fields.
+Use your Brand SSO Account's account-id in the `authority-id` and `brand-id` fields.
 Also add a `store` key whose value is your Brand `store-id`.

 ### 2. Sign your model assertion